Welcome to the Year Three!

 Your child will be set homework weekly.
 The homework will be given out on Friday and is due in on Wednesday unless otherwise stated.

 Children should be reading every day at home and practising their times tables on a daily basis as they will be tested weekly.
 Times tables are essential to developing their numeracy, rapid recall of their times tables will enable them to access the numeracy curriculum with more ease.
 Children will also receive spellings on a Friday and will be tested on the following Friday.

-It is the school’s requirement that your child spend at least 15 minutes reading every day at home.
+It is the school’s requirement that your child spend at least 15 minutes reading every evening at home.
 Please try to hear your child read as often as possible to develop their speaking and listening skills.
 We will try to hear every child read at least once a week and more if possible.
 Reading is essential to many areas of the curriculum.
 The reading record must be filled in and signed by an adult.
 The reading record and their reading book must be brought in daily as they may be heard read at any time.
-T

 First Confession and First Holy Communion

 If your child is Catholic, then they will be taking their First Confession and First Holy Communion this year.
 This is a very special time for the children and families so we will have various meetings in preparation for this.
 We ask that these meetings are attended by both child and parent throughout the year to ensure the children are fully ready for these very special sacraments.

 We will keep you updated throughout the year as to specific dates for your diary, these will also be published on the class and school newsletter, so please make sure to read and refer to this.